Ethics in mathematics: Mathematical folklore

 Priority and attribution of mathematical discovery are important to professional practice, even as some theorems bear the name of the person making the conjecture rather than finding the proof.
 Folk theorems, or mathematical folklore cannot be attributed to an individual, and may not have an agreed proof, despite being an accepted result, potentially leading to injustice.

 Ethics in pure mathematical research

 The American Mathematical Society publishes a code of ethical guidelines for mathematical researchers.
 The responsibilities of researchers include being knowledgeable in the field, avoiding plagiarism, giving credit, publishing without unreasonable delay, and correcting errors.
 The European Mathematical Society Ethics Committee also publishes a code of practice relating to the publication, editing and refereeing of research.

 It has been argued that as pure mathematical research is relatively harmless, it raises few urgent ethical issues.
 However, that raises the question of whether and why pure mathematics is ethically worth doing, given that it consumes the lives of many highly intelligent people who could be making more immediately useful contributions.

+The study of ethical challenges in pure mathematics is deeply connected to the philosophy of mathematical practice.
+Arguments against the ethical neutrality of pure mathematical work often builds on the social constitution, i.e. the socio-cultural context of the research and the many decisions involved in mathematical proofs.
+The problem of epistemic injustice in mathematical research is actively discussed in this context.